 8. When George Harrison passed away in 2001 we had just embarked on our first Round-the-World Trip.
 We celebrated his life listening to our favorite Beatles tune “Norwegian Wood” where his exotic sitar captivated a generation.

-9. And just last year when I shared some personal challenges, I referred to John Lennon’s lovely lullaby to his son – “Beautiful Boy.”
-The lyrics contain the famous Lennon quote:
+9. And just last year when I shared some personal challenges, I referred to John Lennon’s beautiful tribute to his son.
+The lyrics of “Beautiful Boy” contain the famous Lennon quote:

 Life really does come full circle.